 You'll also spend nearly three weeks traveling to neighboring countries in the Middle East to get a wider breadth of regional understanding.
-The itinerary for this semester has not yet been set, but in recent semesters, MESP has traveled to Israel, Turkey and Morocco.
+The travel itinerary changes each semester, but in recent semesters MESP has traveled to Israel, Egypt, and Morocco.

 Of course, every climate has its exceptions.
 In December 2013, the Middle East saw its biggest snowstorm in 20 years!
 MESP shared some great images on Facebook to chronicle the historic snowfall.

 In Jordan, you'll spend most of your time in and around Amman, with trips to places like Jerash, Madaba, Mt.
 Nebo, Jesus' Baptism site, Wadi Rum, Aqaba, and Petra.
 Many of these are day trips, but a few take place during weekends, allowing you to spend more time exploring and experiencing the culture.

 In the final month of your semester, you’ll take a two to three week tour of the Middle East, where you’ll have the chance to hear from local speakers, sleep under the stars in the desert of Wadi Rum, visit the world wonder of Petra, ride camels, see the Pyramids, and walk the streets of some of the world’s oldest cities.
 The group will spend about a week each in two to three different countries.
 Recent destinations have included Morocco, Egypt, and Israel!

 How can you get in touch with MESP classmates and new local friends?
 How will you stay up to date on what is happening back home?
 Communication and technology work a bit differently in Amman than in the United States.
 Read the FAQ below to find out more.